-• FIVE HUNDRED DOLLARS (\$500.00) for each and every calendar day delay after the one hundred eighty (180) calendar day completion time limit.
+• ONE THOUSAND DOLLARS (\$1,000.00) for each and every calendar day delay after the one hundred twenty (120) calendar day completion time limit.
 In finishing the work in excess of the dates prescribed and the City shall further have the right to charge to the CONTRACTOR, his heirs, assigns or sureties and to deduct from the final payment for the work, all or any part as it may deem proper of the actual cost of which are directly chargeable to the contract and which accrue during the period of such extensions, except that the cost of the final surveys and preparation of final estimate shall not be included in such charges.

 The City may deduct this amount from any money due or that may become due the CONTRACTOR under the contract.
 This payment shall not be considered as a penalty, but as liquidated damages suffered by the City on account of the failure of the CONTRACTOR to complete the work within the time limit of the contract.

-SECTION 4: EXCUSABLE DELAYS
+SECTION 6: EXCUSABLE DELAYS

-The Contractor shall not be assessed with liquidated damage nor the cost of engineering inspection during any delay in the completion of the work caused by acts of God, the public enemy, fire, floods, epidemics, quarantine restrictions, strikes, freight embargoes, unusually severe weather, or due to such causes, provided that the Contractor shall within ten (10) days from the beginning of such delay notify the Project Manager in writing of the causes of delay.
+The CONTRACTOR shall not be assessed with liquidated damage nor the cost of the Project Manager and inspection during any delay in the completion of the work caused by acts of God, the public enemy, fire, floods, epidemics, quarantine restrictions, strikes, freight embargoes, unusually severe weather, or due to such causes, provided that the CONTRACTOR shall within ten (10) days from the beginning of such delay notify the Project Manager in writing of the causes of delay.
 The Project Manager's findings of the facts thereon shall be final and conclusive.

-SECTION 5: INTENT OF THE PLANS AND SPECIFICATIONS
+SECTION 7: INTENT OF THE PLANS AND SPECIFICATIONS

-The intent of the plans and specifications is to prescribe a complete outline of work which the Contractor undertakes to do in full compliance with the contract.
+The intent of the plans and specifications is to prescribe a complete outline of work, which the CONTRACTOR undertakes to do in full compliance with the contract.

-He shall furnish all required materials, equipment, tools, labor and incidentals, unless otherwise provided in the contract and shall include the cost of these items in the contract unit prices for the several units of work.
-All items of work called for on the plans or in the specifications and not included as a separate item in the proposal shall be considered as incidental to the other items listed in the proposal and the payment for such incidental items shall be considered as included in the contract bid.
+The CONTRACTOR shall furnish all required materials, equipment, tools, labor and incidentals, unless otherwise provided in the contract and shall include the cost of these items in the contract unit prices for the several units of work.
+All items of work called for on the plans or in the specifications and not included as a separate item in the proposal shall be considered as incidental to the other items listed in the proposal and the payment for such incidental items shall be considered as included in the contract unit prices bid.

-SECTION 6: AUTHORITY OF THE PROJECT MANAGER AND INSPECTOR
+SECTION 8: AUTHORITY OF THE PROJECT MANAGER AND INSPECTOR

 All work shall be done under the supervision of the Project Manager acting on behalf of the City.
-He shall decide all questions which arise as to the quality and acceptability of materials furnished, work performed, manner of performance, rates of progress, interpretation of the plans and specifications, acceptable fulfillment of the contract and compensation under the specifications.
+The Project Manager shall decide all questions that arise as to the quality and acceptability of materials furnished, work performed, manner of performance, rates of progress, interpretation of the plans and specifications, acceptable fulfillment of the contract and compensation under the specifications.
 He shall determine the amount of work performed and materials furnished and his decision and estimate shall be final.
-His estimate shall be "condition precedent" to the right of the Contractor to receive money due him under the contract.
-The Project Manager does not have authority to authorize changes in plans and specifications without prior written approval of the Deputy City Manager.
+The Project Manager's estimate shall be "condition precedent" to the right of the CONTRACTOR to receive money due him under the contract.
+The Project Manager does not have authority to authorize changes in plans and specifications without prior written approval of the Engineer.

-The City shall provide an inspector who will represent the City and the Engineer and shall make inspections of all work and do such other work relative to supervision of the project as he may be assigned by the City.
-All instructions given by the inspector are subject to approval by the Engineer.
+The City shall provide an inspector who will represent the City and shall make inspections of all work, sample and test materials and do such other work relative to supervision of the project as he may be assigned by the City.
+All instructions given by the inspector are subject to approval by the Project Manager.
+The Contractor shall take direction only from the Project Manager and Inspector.

-SECTION 7: CHANGE ORDERS
+SECTION 9: CHANGE ORDERS